PrefectHQ/prefect/docs/guides/ci-cd.md

       - "project_1/**"
 ```

-1. **`branches:`** - which branch has changes.
+1. **`branches:`** - which branch has changed.
 This will ultimately select which Prefect workspace a deployment is created or updated in.
 In this example, changes on the `stg` branch will deploy flows to a staging workspace, and changes on the `main` branch will deploy flows to a production workspace.
 2. **`paths:`** - which project folders' files have changed.
 Since each project folder contains its own flows, dependencies, and `prefect.yaml`, it represents a complete set of logic and configuration that can be deployed independently.
 Each project in this repository gets its own GitHub Actions workflow YAML file.

 The `prefect.yaml` file in each project folder depends on environment variables that are dictated by the selected job in each CI/CD workflow, enabling external code storage for Prefect deployments that is clearly separated across projects and environments.